MintyDAO/MintyDAO-contracts/README.md

 3) User can convert and lock ETH or deposit and lock Platform Token in fetch and get % bonuses of Platform Token

-4) Add GaugesRewardDestributor for destribute rewards by shares to special platform pools with platform token inside
+4) Add GaugesRewardDistributor for destribute rewards by shares to special platform pools with platform token inside

 5) Add VotersRewardsLock for lock users rewards and destribute rewards to users gauges by VotersRewardsFormula